|

 In the end, in response to that anger, the administration sent the question back to the teams to discuss and make a recommendation.
 Teachers organized a ballot a few days later as well.
 To be honest, I don’t even know how it ended because I left that job the next year.

 It all came down to the polder model.
 The school leaders had broken the rules.
-All they would have had to do to avoid all of this anger was to send out a questionnaire ahead of making the decision, or ask each team to make a recommendation.
+All they would have had to do to avoid all of this anger was to send out a questionnaire ahead of making the decision.
+Or they could have asked each team to make a recommendation.
 Then they could have gone ahead with whatever they decided.
 Instead, resentment was the obvious result.

 If you enjoyed this article, please share it on social media.